 Find Winning Products With Helium 10

-Helium 10 wants to be everything.
-And honestly?
+When comparing the feature breadth of both tools, we first need to claim that Helium 10 wants to be everything – and honestly?
 They mostly pull it off.
 Product research, keyword tools, listing optimization, email automation, landing pages – they’ve got tools I didn’t even know I needed.
 In the following video, you will find an high-level overview of all the main Helium 10 tools:

-Though, they have some really good features.
-Their AI doesn’t just spit out keyword suggestions; it tells you which ones will actually make you money on Amazon next week, by showing you the conversion rate of specific keywords:
+However, one also needs to mention that SellerApp has some “special” features.
+For example, their AI doesn’t just spit out keyword suggestions; it tells you which ones will actually make you money on Amazon, by showing you the conversion rate of the keyword suggestions:

 Numbers also matter when comparing Helium 10 and SellerApp.
 Helium 10 tracks 450 million products within their product database.
 That being said, when you’re doing product research, for example with Black Box, you can filter through a database of 450 million products – that’s a lot.

 SellerApp?
 They say their product database has about 100 million products.
-They also have an Opportunity Score with which you can assess the selling and profit potential of a product.
 100 million products in the database is not bad, but when you need to dig deep into obscure niches?
 Then, Helium 10’s extra 350 million products come in handy.

 So, when you mainly want to do product research with your Amazon seller tool, we recommend Helium 10.
 Plus, we highly recommend checking out these articles to learn product research with Helium 10: